- Safety and Health Topics

 Chemical reactivity hazards present serious, sometimes catastrophic danger to workers when the hazard is not thoroughly understood and controlled.
 Hazardous releases have resulted in fires, explosions, toxic, and/or high-energy events when chemical reactions have gone astray.
 Conducting safe chemical reactions is key to the chemical manufacturing industry and vitally important to employee health and safety.
 The following references aid in recognizing chemical reactivity hazards.

-Identifying Chemical Reactivity Hazards: Preliminary Screening Method (PDF).
-Environmental Protection Agency (EPA) Chemical Safety Alert EPA 550-F-04-004, (2004, May).
+- Identifying Chemical Reactivity Hazards: Preliminary Screening Method.
+Environmental Protection Agency (EPA) Chemical Safety Alert EPA 550-F-04-004, (May 2004).
 Identifies the Center for Chemical Process Safety (CCPS) preliminary screening method as a tool to help small and medium size facilities identify where chemical reactivity hazards are likely to occur and may be applicable to a wide range of activities including warehousing, repackaging, blending, mixing, and processing.

-Chemical Accidents from Electric Power Outages (PDF).
-Environmental Protection Agency (EPA), Chemical Emergency Preparedness and Prevention Office (CEPPO) Chemical Safety Alert EPA 550-F-01-010, (2001, September).
+- Chemical Accidents from Electric Power Outages.
+Environmental Protection Agency (EPA), Chemical Emergency Preparedness and Prevention Office (CEPPO) Chemical Safety Alert EPA 550-F-01-010, (September 2001).
 Discusses how power outages and restarts could potentially trigger a serious chemical accident.

-Safe Storage and Handling of Swimming Pool Chemicals (PDF).
-Environmental Protection Agency (EPA), Chemical Emergency Preparedness and Prevention Office (CEPPO) Chemical Safety Alert EPA 550-F-01-003, (2001, March).
+- Safe Storage and Handling of Swimming Pool Chemicals.
+Environmental Protection Agency (EPA), Chemical Emergency Preparedness and Prevention Office (CEPPO) Chemical Safety Alert EPA 550-F-01-003, (March 2001).
 Discusses how pool chemicals may become a hazard when they become wetted by a small quantity of water or when they are improperly mixed, such as with other chemicals or reactive materials.

-Use Multiple Data Sources for Safer Emergency Response (PDF).
-Environmental Protection Agency (EPA), Chemical Emergency Preparedness and Prevention Office (CEPPO) Chemical Safety Alert EPA-F-99-006, (1999, June).
+- Use Multiple Data Sources for Safer Emergency Response.
+Environmental Protection Agency (EPA), Chemical Emergency Preparedness and Prevention Office (CEPPO) Chemical Safety Alert EPA-F-99-006, (June 1999).
 States that a critical consideration when choosing a response strategy is the safety of emergency responders.
 Adequate information about on-site chemicals can make a difference when choosing a safe response strategy.

-Fire Hazard From Carbon Adsorption Deodorizing Systems (PDF).
-Environmental Protection Agency (EPA), Chemical Emergency Preparedness and Prevention Office (CEPPO) Chemical Safety Alert EPA 550-F-97-002e, (1997, May).
+- Fire Hazard From Carbon Adsorption Deodorizing Systems.
+Environmental Protection Agency (EPA), Chemical Emergency Preparedness and Prevention Office (CEPPO) Chemical Safety Alert EPA 550-F-97-002e, (May 1997).
 Discusses how activated carbon systems used to adsorb vapors for control of offensive odors may pose a fire hazard when used for certain types of substances, if proper procedures are not followed.